hughrun/ephemetoot/README.md

 # Usage

 You can use `ephemetoot` to delete [Mastodon](https://github.com/tootsuite/mastodon) toots that are older than a certain number of days (default is 365).
 Toots can optionally be saved from deletion if:
-* they are pinned;
+* they are pinned; or
-* they include certain hashtags;
+* they include certain hashtags; or
 * they have certain visibility; or
 * they are individually listed to be kept

 As of version 2, `ephemetoot` can be used for multiple accounts.
 If you have several 'alts', this can be useful.
-If you don't have your own server or Mac computer, your friend can now add you to their `ephemetoot` config and it will take care of your old potentially embarrassing toots as well as theirs.
-However, note [the warning below](#obtain-an-access-token).
+If you don't have your own server or Mac computer, your friend can now add you to their `ephemetoot` config and it will take care of your old toots as well as theirs.
+However, **note [the warning below](#obtain-an-access-token)**.

-# Setup
+# Setup & Installation

-## Install Python 3
+## Install Python 3 and pip

 You need to [install Python 3](https://wiki.python.org/moin/BeginnersGuide/Download) to use `ephemetoot`.
-Python 2 is now end-of-life, however it continued to be installed as the default Python on MacOS until very recently, and may also be installed on your server.
+Python 2 is now end-of-life, however it continued to be installed as the default Python on MacOS and many Linux distributions until very recently, so you should check.
+You will also need to check that `pip` is installed and pointing to Python3 (not Python2).
+On some systems this will mean using the command `pip3`.

 ## Install ephemetoot
-### get code with git
+### Option 1 - get code with git
 If you already have `git` installed on the machine where you're running ephemetoot, you can download the latest release with:
 ```shell
 git clone https://github.com/hughrun/ephemetoot.git
 cd ephemetoot
 git checkout [tagname]
 ```
-### get code by downloading zip file
+### Option 2 - get the code by downloading the zip file
-If you don't have `git` or don't want to use it, you can download the zip file by clicking the green `Clone or download` button above and selecting `Download ZIP`.
+If you don't have `git` or don't want to use it, you can download the zip file by clicking the green button above and selecting `Download ZIP`.
 You will then need to unzip the file into a new directory where you want to run it.

 ### install using pip
 From a command line, move into the main `ephemetoot` directory (i.e. where the README file is) and run: